ungoogled-software/ungoogled-chromium/README.md

 1. **ungoogled-chromium is Google Chromium, sans dependency on Google web services**.
 2. **ungoogled-chromium retains the default Chromium experience as closely as possible**.
 Unlike other Chromium forks that have their own visions of a web browser, ungoogled-chromium is essentially a drop-in replacement for Chromium.
 3. **ungoogled-chromium features tweaks to enhance privacy, control, and transparency**.
 However, almost all of these features must be manually activated or enabled.
+For more details, see [Feature Overview](#feature-overview).

 In scenarios where the objectives conflict, the objective of higher significance should take precedence.